 Social Innovation Initiatives in the Critical Turning Points-database

-The Critical Turning Points database for BIEN is still being developed.
-All Basic Income files will be available soon.
+The Critical Turning Points database for BIEN is being finalized - files will be available soon.

 Social Innovation Initiatives studied in-depth